 - Helen Milner and Keiko Kubota, "Why the Move to Free Trade?
 Democracy and Trade Policy in Developing Countries" International Organization 59:1 (2005).

-The program is structured so that most students finish in four semesters.
+The program is structured so that most students finish in two years (four fall and spring semesters).
 It is possible to finish in three semesters, but this is a very intensive route.
 Per GSAS policy, students must complete the degree in five years from the semester of first enrollment.

 No, applicants are not required to have taken courses in quantitative methods.
 The program offers introductory courses in quantitative methods for first-year students with little or prior experience.
 Students may also pursue advanced courses in quantitative methods offered by the program as well as by the Department of Economics and the Stern School of Business.

 The program is not able to provide financial aid to Master’s students, but many students obtain funding from external sources.
 For more information, visit the GSAS Financial Aid page.
 Students receiving external funding may be eligible for the Graduate School of Arts and Science’s Tuition Incentive Program (TIP).
-In this program, students receiving external awards of $13,000 or more from recognized, academic sources of funding outside of the University can apply for matching tuition points up to the amount of their outside award.
-Students receiving external awards of less than $13,000 may apply for matching tuition points up to 50 percent of the amount of the external award.
-For a list of some third party scholarships and fellowships, visit our External Funding Opportunities page.
+For a list of some third-party scholarships and fellowships, visit our Scholarship and Fellowship Opportunities page.

 To arrange a visit to one of our MA program classes, please write to email@example.com.

-I would like to apply as a non-degree student.
-Is that possible?
+22. I would like to apply as a non-degree student.
+Is this possible?

 Yes.
 Applicants may apply as non-degree students, but they still must meet all the admissions requirements and deadlines set for applicants pursuing a degree.
 If you have additional questions about applying as a non-degree student, please contact firstname.lastname@example.org.

-Admitted students can transfer up to 9 credits into the Master’s program.
+For updated information about transfer credits, please reference the MA Student Handbook.
 Eligible courses must have received a grade of "B" or better and must be relevant to International Relations.
 Only courses for which a degree has not already been awarded may be applied to the MA in International Relations.
-Transferred courses cannot substitute for IR core courses.